Rowlinsons Banner Image

 For Tenants

 Extending your lease can provide much needed security of tenure, support future planning, and help you secure funding or make long term investment in the premises.
-It’s also a chance to agree on more favourable terms, such as extending break rights, revising rent escalation clauses, or updating service charge responsibilities.
+It’s also a chance to agree more favourable terms, such as extending break rights, revising rent escalation clauses, or updating service charge responsibilities.

 For Landlords

-A well timed extension offers valuable rental continuity, helps retain a reliable tenant, and avoids the time and cost involved in re-letting.
+A well-timed extension offers valuable rental continuity, helps retain a reliable tenant, and avoids the time and cost involved in re-letting.
 It’s also an opportunity to update key lease terms to reflect current market conditions or the evolving use of the premises.

 We take a proactive, practical approach to ensure every extension is legally robust and commercially effective.
 Whether it’s part of a broader asset management strategy or a simple extension between trusted parties, we’ll handle everything with clarity, speed and care.